Protecting Our Schools

 Additionally, we know that creating stronger vetting requirements for semi-automatic gun purchases is a necessary step for making schools safer, as we cannot ignore the fact that nearly every mass shooting is carried out with a semi-automatic rifle, and many are perpetrated by people under the age of 21.

-Lastly, we can keep our schools and families safe through awareness of safe gun storage practices.
+Lastly, we can keep our schools and families safe through safe gun storage laws and stronger child access prevention policies.